 You can find more information about HPV cervical screening at hse.ie/cervical-screening.

 You can also free-phone CervicalCheck on 1800 45 45 55.

-The Irish Cancer Society has information booklets on a number of topics, including Cervical Smear Test Results (pdf).
+The Irish Cancer Society has information on cervical cancer.